goatedguy67/auto-claim-mudae-self-bot/README.md

 - Currently is made for kakera value efficiency.
 It would be cool to use rt only for wished ones or have different modes if there are any.
 - Choose which kakera color you wanna claim.
 - Tests.
+- No need to provide the $ku, $mu and $rtu to settings and get them at setup.

+## Known Issues

+- When someone else claims first it still believes it claimed.

 ## Notes